ISO 13485 Certification for Medical Devices

 • Field corrective action controls

-Traceability must enable rapid recall if necessary.
+Traceability must support rapid recall when necessary.

 ISO 13485 vs ISO 9001